SaiSindhuja197/mslearn-openai/Instructions/Labs/06-use-own-data.md

 3. In the **Setup** area, for the Give the model instructions and context, provide the following message and click on **Apply changes**.

     ```
-    You are an AI assistant that helps people find information`.
+    You are an AI assistant that helps people find information.
     ```

    ![](../media/model-instr-2107.png)